ergest/sql_patterns/Book/chap5.md

 1. New columns are added that have NULL values for past data
 2. Existing columns that didn't have NULLs before now contain NULLs
 3. Columns that contained numbers or dates stored as strings now contain other values
-4. The formatting of dates or numbers gets messed up and the type conversion fails.
+4. The formatting of dates or numbers gets messed up and type conversion fails.
 5. The denominator in a ratio calculation becomes zero

 We'll break these patterns down into two three groups: